The latest version of the seven-seat people carrier, the Ford Grand C-Max, has been through our comprehensive lab tests. Is it a Best Buy?

 Which? members can go straight to the updated Ford Grand C-Max review to find out whether this people carrier has what it takes to be a Best Buy.
 Not a member yet?
-Sign up for a £1 trial and discover the benefits of having over 700 car reviews at your fingertips.
+Sign up and discover the benefits of having over 700 car reviews at your fingertips.

 Grand C-Max (2010-) seven-seat MPV – facelift

 The Ford Grand C-Max is a seven-seat people carrier with sliding rear doors.